ana-mc-almeida/ei-project/tests/docs/microservices/customer.md

 ```

 ## 6. Get the updated customer

-This step tests the `GET /Customer/{id}` endpoint to retrieve the updated customer.
+This step tests the `GET /Customer/{id}` endpoint again to confirm that the customer’s information has been updated correctly.

 ## 7. Delete the customer by ID

-This step tests the `DELETE /Customer/{id}` endpoint to delete the customer created in step 2.
+This step tests the `DELETE /Customer/{id}` endpoint to delete the customer that was created created in step 2 and updated in the previous steps.

-## 8. Get clean customer list again
+## 8. Get all customers after deletion

-This step tests the `GET /Customer` endpoint to retrieve a clean list of customers after the deletion in step 7.
+This step tests the `GET /Customer` endpoint one final time to ensure the customer was successfully deleted and is no longer present in the list.